Thursday, November 5, 2009

 Gen. 3: Andrew Munroe, born about 4 June 1718 in Lexington, died on 16 September 1766 in Lexington; married on 26 May 1763 to Lucy Mixer, daughter of Joseph Mixer and Mary Ball, born on 21 November 1727 in Shrewsbury, died on 3 September 1783 in Woburn (now Burlington, Massachusetts.)
 Lucy remarried on 6 December 1774 in Woburn to Caleb Simonds as his second wife- he was married three times.

 Gen. 4: Andrew Munroe, born on 31 March 1764 in Lexington, died on 7 August 1836 in Danvers; married to Ruth Simonds, daughter of Caleb Simonds and Susannah Simonds, born on 13 April 1763 in Woburn, died on 29 January 1840.
-Eleven children, including the Luther Simonds Munroe who is my ancestor, and Uriah, his brother, see below.
+Eleven children, including the Luther Simonds Munroe who is my 4th great grandfather, and Uriah, his brother, see below.
 Andrew and Ruth were step siblings (see mother Lucy’s remarriage above)

 Gen 5: Uriah Munroe, born 27 Oct 1793 in Danvers, died 12 Mar 1841 in Lynnfield; married on 20 October 1819 in Danvers to Esther Eleanor Twiss, daughter of Jonathan Twiss and Esther Bruce, born on 16 July 1803 in Danvers.
 Three children.